 If so, what image is performing best in your ads?
 What questions or comments are coming in from your social posts?
 What video content is generating the most engagement?

 Learn from all your channels and use that information to create better emails.
-Use the top-performing images from your ads as your email headers.
+Recycle top-performing images from your ads as your email headers.
 Address questions from social media in your email content.
 Include the videos (or link to them) in your emails.

 Emails should not be in a silo all by themselves.
 They should be part of your overall communication strategy.

 Do you want to get your subscribers to promote your campaign for you?
-Give them a way to do so.
+Give them an easy way to do so.

-In your emails, include a sharing link.
-Most sharing takes place on Facebook now, so include a “Share on Facebook” link in your emails.
+In your emails, include social sharing links to Facebook, Twitter, LinkedIn, Pinterest or other social media platforms your audience frequents.
+Note that the majority of sharing takes place on Facebook now, so always include a “Share on Facebook” link.
 Then ask subscribers to share with their friends and family.

 Want to take it to the next level?
 Reward sharing with a chance to win your product, and use a platform like Viral Loops to create a referral contest.

 We’re visual people.
-We like to see things in motion.
-Make your emails come to life by using videos or animations.
+We like to see things in motion so we understand how products work.
+Make your emails more engaging and memorable by using videos or animations.

 Your CTA (call to action) is typically a button or text link.
 It should direct the recipient on what to do next.
 Not sure what copy to use on your button?
 Finish this phrase… “I want you to ______”.

-Make your buttons big, clear, and make sure the color stands out from the rest of the message.
-Test on mobile too, as fingers need big buttons to press (even larger than your desktop version).
+Make your buttons big, clear, and ensure the color stands out from the rest of the message.
+Test the buttons to make sure they work (and are easy to use) on desktop and mobile.

 Every email you send gives you another chance to generate a conversion.
-When your campaign launches, send at least one email a day for the first few days of your campaign, because it’s important to start your campaign off on the right foot by getting as many backers as possible.
+When your campaign launches, send at least one email a day for the first few days of your campaign.
+It’s important to start your campaign off strong by getting as many backers as possible in the beginning.

 After the first week of launch, send a minimum of one email a week to all your subscribers, plus keep your backers informed through backer update emails.

 Remember, you can’t get an email conversion if you don’t send an email.
-More emails = more opportunity.
+More emails equal more opportunities.

 Many recipients miss your emails or are simply busy at the time you send them.
 Since you’ve taken the time to put together a great email, make sure it gets opened!

 After sending your initial campaign, resend it 24 to 48 hours later to anyone who didn’t open the first message.
-Just make sure you change the subject line (so it doesn’t appear to be the same email if the first message is still in the recipient’s inbox) and send it at a different time than the first message (because people are routine-based and might be busy at that same time on another day).
+Just make sure you change the subject line so it doesn’t appear to be the same email if the first message is still in the recipient’s inbox.
+Also, send it at a different time than the first message since people are routine-based and might be busy at that same time on another day.